-- The deconvolution will use the same parameters as a usual CLEAN: support, loop gain, maximal number of iterations, maximal value of the final residual, etc. - In addition, two other parameters, SEARCH.W and RESTORE.W, can be supplied.
-Due to the strong increase of the noise at its edges, the mosaic has to be truncated above some value of σ_J, and these two variables are used to define this truncation level (in terms of (σ_J/σ)-2).
-More precisely, SEARCH.W indicates the limit above which CLEAN components have not to be searched, while RESTORE.W indicates the limit above which the clean image is not reconstructed.
-Default values of these two parameters (both equal to B{min}) are strongly recommended.
-The corresponding truncation is shown in Fig. 15.1.
+- The clean beam of the final image can be specified by the user (variables MAJOR and MINOR).
+Otherwise, the clean beam computed from the first field is used.
+To check if there are differences between the various dirty beams, just use the FIT i command, which computes the clean beam for the ith field. - The deconvolution uses the same parameters as a classical CLEAN: support, loop gain, maximal number of iterations, maximal value of the final residual, etc. - In addition, two other parameters, SEARCH\W and RESTORE\W, can be supplied.
+Due to the strong increase of the noise at its edges, the mosaic has to be truncated above some value of $\sigma_J$ , and these two variables are used to define this truncation level, in terms of $(\sigma_J/\sigma)^{-2}$ .
+More precisely, SEARCH\W indicates the limit above which Clean components have not to be searched, while RESTORE\W indicates the limit above which the clean image is not reconstructed.
+Default values of these two parameters (both equal to $B{\min}$ ) are strongly recommended.
+The corresponding truncation is shown in Fig. 17.1.